denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 PrintfImpls.WithIntAndString.invoke(formatter, 42, stringMemorySegment);
 ```

-Note: The performance concern is more about the fact that the JIT compiler (C2) will try to inspect and pull apart a method handle,
-to compile a call through a method handled like a call to any normal Java method.
+Note: The performance concern is that the JIT compiler (C2) will try to inspect and pull apart a method handle, to compile a call through a method handled like a call to any normal Java method.
-But, it can only do this if the method handle is a constant (as seen by the compiler), i.e., defined as a static final field.
+But, it can only do this if the method handle is a constant (defined as a static final field).

 ## Conclusions

 There is a strong correlation between the declaration of a native function and how it is invoked, so a function must be invoked exactly as it was declared, i.e., there's no flexibility.
-This, unfortunately, impacts the implementation of the variadic function requiring to have a function descriptor defined with the variadic argument layouts before the invocation.
+This, unfortunately, impacts the implementation of the variadic function that requires to have a function descriptor defined with the variadic argument layouts before the invocation.
 Such an approach contradicts the nature of the variadic arguments as often the number of variadic arguments, their types, and the order is unpredictable.

-So, Java developers would have to deal with the impacted flexibility as well as maintain desired performance level
+So, Java developers would have to deal with the impacted flexibility and maintain the desired performance level
 by making the runtime responsible for invocations, but not for constructing downcall method handles prior to the invocation of a native function.

 Despite the not very pessimistic tone, there is another way to solve the problem of the variadic function by delegating